google/WebFundamentals/src/content/en/fundamentals/accessibility/04-semantics-aria/semaria-nine.md

     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."
 ---

-# Semantics and ARIA Wrap-up

 ARIA allows us to express an extremely broad range of semantic concepts via the use of HTML attributes.

-Obviously, ARIA is a very complex topic and it can take a long time to learn all of the precise details of the best use of ARIA roles, states, and properties, and special roles and attributes like `aria-live`.
+Obviously, ARIA is a very complex topic and it can take a long time to learn all of the precise details of the best use of ARIA roles, states, and properties, as well as special roles and attributes like `aria-live`.

 The [ARIA practices document](http://rawgit.com/w3c/aria/master/practices/aria-practices.html) is a great place to get information on ARIA best practices and design patterns, and the [ARIA spec](https://www.w3.org/TR/wai-aria/) has all the nitty gritty details on what the roles and attributes do, if you need to take a deeper dive.
 Then, like any skill, it's a matter of experimentation, practice, and persistence.
 There is no substitute for trying things out with real-world assistive technology, especially screen readers.
 And keep an eye out, because browsers are also developing native features that will start to make all of this easier.